Queen Elizabeth’s Girls' School converted to academy status on the 1 August 2011.

-Ms Jessica Spearman - Vice Chair and Parent Trustee - term ends November 2023
+Ms Jessica Spearman - Acting Chair and Parent Trustee - term ends December 2023

 Jessica is a parent governor, who has lived in Barnet most of her life and is a former QE Girl and then read Philosophy, Politics and Economics at Oxford University.
 Jessica is an experienced finance professional who is currently Head of Finance at the King's Fund having previously worked in education finance at Hackney Community College having qualified as a Chartered Accountant with Deloitte

 Mrs Violet Walker - Headteacher and Trustee